 We offer a wide range of plating finishes as indicated by the following list.
-We have included some general information, but please contact us to answer questions related to your specific needs or send us a quote request with details and any questions.
+We have included some general information.
+Please contact us to answer questions related to your specific needs, or to send us a quote request with details about your project.

 Anodizing, Chromic Acid

 MIL-A-8625 Type I, Class 1 and AMS 2471